LSBA Home

 Mr. Brad Cranmer

 Brad W. Cranmer is a partner in the Baton Rouge office of Mansfield, Melancon, Cranmer & Dick, LLC.
 He received a bachelor’s degree in political science, with a minor in criminology, from Louisiana State University and his JD/DCL degree from LSU Paul M. Hebert Law Center.
+In law school, he served on LSU Law’s Trial Advocacy Board as a member, competitor and coach and in Student Government.
+He attained the highest grade in his law school class for White Collar Crime and Insurance Law.

 404 Europe St